 2. Go to the Deleted Items folder.

-3. There will be your deleted emails.
+3. You’ll see your deleted emails.
 Right-click on the email you need to recover and choose the option Move > Other Folder.
 In the next window, select the folder to move your item to and press OK.

 Unfortunately, there is no option to restore all emails with one click like in the Web version.
 You may need to go through all of them separately, which can take some time.

 However, how to recover the emails deleted from the trash in Outlook?
 Or what to do if it’s been more than 30 days since you deleted the emails?
 Don’t panic.
 You still can restore your data using the Recoverable Items folder if you delete email Outlook.

 1.2.
 How to recover permanently deleted emails in Outlook through the Recoverable items